 Generally, most of us prefer not to think of depressing things.
 That makes sense.
-Better to think about sunshine, puppy dogs, children, vacations, and a good meal, not anything depressing like death, dying, disability, and long-term care.
+Better to think about sunshine, puppy dogs, children, vacations, and a good meal, not anything painful like death, dying, disability, and long-term care.

 However, there is tremendous peace-of-mind for both you and your family when you take a few minutes and plan for some of life's more unpleasant things.
 A medical power of attorney and a living will is essential in giving peace-of-mind to the family, so they understand your wishes.